Fabpk90/PartyHard/README.md

 If I ever have to a similar project again, i would certainly pick another language and another framework, maybe C++ and SFML, because Java is cool and all but, not really good performance-wise.

-If you have any question, please fell free to contact me :)
+If you have any question, please feel free to contact me :)